eyra/port/README.md

 ## Code instructions

 <details>
-<summary>Change copy</summary>
+<summary>Change copy (texts shown on the web pages)</summary>
 <br>
 The app has two types of copy:

 * Dynamic copy: part of the [Python script](src/framework/processing/py/port/script.py)
 * Static copy: part of [React components](src/framework/visualisation/react/ui)

+Currently two languages are supported (Dutch and English).
 The Translatable object plays a central role and has a [Python](src/framework/processing/py/port/api/props.py) and a [Typescript](src/framework/types/elements.ts) implementation

 From Python code copy can be used as follows: